rromulos/command-vault/README.md

 ## Improvements

-- Add the ability to pagination
+- Add the ability to pagination.
+- Add ability to sync commands file (database) with gdrive.

 ## Notes
 - So far the executable is only available for Unix systems, feel free to build for Windows.